 Some will say no and some will ask what sort of book you have written.

 Agents are often specialists and there’s no point sending your sword-and-sorcery fantasy to an agent who specialises in academic textbooks.
-If your letter is well written and neatly typed, the chances are that some agent somewhere will agree to look at your book.
+If your letter is well written, the chances are that some agent somewhere will agree to look at your book.
 After that, nothing matters but the quality of your work.